 Mapping your sales process provides incredible clarity for your team.
 It eliminates guesswork and ensures everyone follows a proven path to closing deals.
 It also makes it easier for sales leaders to forecast accurately and identify where deals are getting stuck.
 This is a foundational piece of your playbook and one of the core areas where strategic consulting can help you optimize for success.

-Step 5: Develop Your Sales Plays and Templates
+Step 5: Create Your Core Sales Plays and Resources

 This is where your playbook becomes a truly actionable tool.
 A sales play is a specific set of actions a rep should take in a given scenario.
 For example, you might have a play for engaging an inbound lead, one for re-engaging a cold prospect, or another for handling a specific competitor's objection.
 For each play, outline the steps, provide key talking points, and define the desired outcome.